Lawrence-tech/Fix_My_Code_Challenge/README.md

         Allowed editors: vi, vim, emacs

-        All your files will be compiled on Ubuntu 20.04 LTS
+        All files will be compiled on Ubuntu 20.04 LTS

-        All your files should end with a new line
+        All files should end with a new line

-        A README.md file, at the root of the folder of the project is mandatory